merely-useful/py-rse/keypoints/packaging.md

 -   Use [`setuptools`][setuptools] to build and distribute Python packages.
--   Create a directory named `mypackage` containing a `setup.py` script as well as a subdirectory, also called `mypackage`, containing the package's source files.
+-   Create a directory named `mypackage` containing a `setup.py` script with a subdirectory also called `mypackage` containing the package's source files.
 -   Use \gref{semantic versioning}{semantic_versioning} for software releases.
 -   Use a \gref{virtual environment}{virtual_environment} to test how your package installs without disrupting your main Python installation.
 -   Use [`pip`][pip] to install Python packages.